 Let’s get a bit more generic rather than just talking about shoes for sport.

-(Left) (B) Adult foot that has never worn shoes and shows natural spread toes, (Right) (A) Foot of a boy who has worn shoes for just a few weeks and already shows inward turned toes.
+(Left) (B) An adult foot that has never worn shoes and shows natural spread toes, (Right) (A) Foot of a boy who has worn shoes for just a few weeks and already shows inward turned toes.